maaaaciej/dekodetest/README.md

 1. What are the benefits of using React?
 2. Are there any drawbacks of using React?
-   a.
-How could those drawbacks be improved?
+   - How could those drawbacks be improved?

 The benefits of using React are many.
 Listing all of the obvious ones would take more time than necessary, so I choose to instead focus on the thing that make me appreciate React more for each line of JSX that i write.
 There are however drawbacks to any technology out there, which I will also discuss here.